 PETA has also recognised Unilever’s ongoing work on developing alternative approaches to animal testing and commitment to promoting their adoption worldwide.
 For over 30 years, we’ve been developing ways for assuring our products are safe, which don’t involve testing on animals.
 We collaborate with more than 50 partners across the world, including governments and NGOs, openly sharing our scientific expertise and approaches with all interested stakeholders.

-Unilever is also supporting Humane Society International’s #BeCrueltyFree initiative.
+Unilever is also supporting the Humane Society International’s #BeCrueltyFree initiative.
 This is leading legislative reform in key beauty markets to ban cosmetic animal testing and trade.
 As part of this, Unilever is investing in non-animal safety assessment training for future cosmetics safety scientists.

 To facilitate the adoption of a global animal testing ban for cosmetics, we’ve offered to collaborate with an even broader range of stakeholders on a global scale to share our safety assessment approaches.
 We’re hopeful that through collaboration – among companies, NGOs and governments – it will soon be possible to assess the safety of all cosmetics products without the need for animal testing anywhere in the world.

 1Dove Global Beauty and Confidence Report (PDF | 2MB) (2017), based on responses from more than 10,500 girls and women aged 10-64 in 13 markets.

 2 Millward Brown Dove Masterbrand Dove Self-esteem Project Analysis, September 2016, [Base: Women aged 24-54, USA (758), UK (400), Brazil (643), China (399), India (632)].